February 10, 2014

 September 24, 2013

-Marshall is the writer of scores of national and regional television and radio commercials and jingles, as well as a contributor to various national publications, published short-story author, produced playwright and screenwriter.
+Marshall is the writer and creative director of well over a hundred national and regional television and radio commercials and jingles, as well as a contributor to various national publications, published short-story author, produced playwright and screenwriter.

 Marshall's love of sports came from his desire to connect with his father.
-He hails from suburban Detroit, where he is a lifelong Tigers, Pistons and Lions fan (although he was Lions-free during almost the entire Millen era) and Red Wings appreciator.
+He hails from suburban Detroit, where he is a lifelong Tigers, Pistons and Lions fan (although he was Lions-free during the entire Millen era, timing his exit perfectly) and Red Wings appreciator.

 Marshall loves sports most for its emotional and human side, and has never met an underdog he didn't root for (unless they were playing a Detroit team).

 Hey man, would love to talk to you about an opportunity covering the Lions.
 Shoot me an email at firstname.lastname@example.org and I'll get you some info

 Am I out of your article now?
 I hope so.
 I'm so sorry.
 I don't know how/why I kept the lock after publishing the article.

 I am fine, thank you.
 Go easy on yourself Mr. Multi-talented, looking forward to reading your articles.